crosswalk-project/crosswalk-website/public/documentation/about/faq.md

 For more information about which GPUs are blacklisted and when, see the [Khronos WebGL wiki](http://www.khronos.org/webgl/wiki/BlacklistsAndWhitelists#Chrome).

-### Can I force Crosswalk to enable WebGL?
+### <a id="Can-I-force-Crosswalk-to-enable-WebGL?"></a>Can I force Crosswalk to enable WebGL?

-A work-around is available if you want to test an application using WebGL on a device with a [blacklisted GPU](#Why-won't-WebGL-work-in-Crosswalk-on-my-device?): pass the `--ignore-gpu-blacklist` command-line option to the `xwalk` binary.
+A work-around is available if you want to test an application using WebGL on a device with a blacklisted GPU: pass the `--ignore-gpu-blacklist` command-line option to the `xwalk` binary.
 But you can't do this directly if Crosswalk is embedded in an application as a native library (for example, using Crosswalk Cordova, the Crosswalk Android packaging tool, or using the embedding API).

 However, you can use a custom command-line (Crosswalk 6 or later) by adding a text file called `xwalk-command-line` (no suffix) to the `assets/` directory of your Android `apk` package.
 This file should contain a single line, representing the `xwalk` command line to run; in this case, the line would be: